Kenowa Hills Public Schools

-Kenowa Hills Public Schools is a school district headquartered in Alpine Township, Michigan in Greater Grand Rapids.
-It serves portions of Alpine Township, the City of Walker, and Wright Township (including Marne).
+Kenowa Hills Public Schools is a public school district in Greater Grand Rapids, Michigan.
+In Kent County, it serves portions of Alpine Township, Comstock Park, and Walker.
+In Ottawa County, it serves parts of Tallmadge Township and Wright Township.

 History

 Kenowa Hills Public Schools is a district located in the northwest suburban corner of the Grand Rapids area.
 The district contains a blend of residential areas, businesses, commercial development, and orchards.
 Kenowa Hills Public Schools was formed when nearly a dozen single-building and rural school districts consolidated in the early 1960s.
 The district's name was derived from the names of the two counties it services: Kent and Ottawa counties.
-The high school and district provide education to students in Marne, Walker, Grand Rapids, Alpine Township, and Comstock Park.

-Kenowa Hills first opened its doors in 1963 with only one building for a high school and small rooms for the lower grades, at the previously named Berlin High School.
-Kenowa Hills began growing immediately.
-In 1992, the Kenowa Hills football team were the Michigan State Championship Runners-Up.
-By the fall of 1999, Kenowa Hills had built a new high school, which was over double the size of the original high school.
-The old high school became the middle school for the Kenowa Hills District.
+Berlin High School in Marne, an unincorporated village in Wright Township, was established by 1948.
+Kenowa Hills High School opened in 1963, replacing it.

+The present high school building opened in 1999.
+The former high school became the middle school.
 Before the 2010–2011 school year, Kenowa Hills closed Marne Elementary and Fairview Elementary, two of the original school districts.
 Walker Station Elementary was converted to an Early Childhood Center.
 The Intermediate School, fifth and sixth grade, was turned into an elementary school named Central Elementary.

-Locations

-Kenowa Hills has six school buildings.